TylerCityStation

 CENTERVILLE1 [NH&N, 1848]

-Often seen spelled as CENTREVILLE, this was an original station on the NH&N and is indicated by the red arrow on the 1868 map at upper left.
+Often seen spelled as CENTREVILLE, this was an original station on the NH&N in the town of Hamden and is indicated by the red arrow on the 1868 map at upper left.
 It is usually designated on timetables as a flag stop.
 We have no photo yet of whatever structure may have been here.
 The red X on the map at upper right shows its location today along what was originally the path of the old Farmington Canal that paralleled Whitney Ave., then Cheshire Tpke.
 The current property lines that we have shown with the dashed red line still reflect the route that once loped northeast through this part of Hamden.
 We also noted that the access road to the subdivision west of Whitney Ave. on today's map seems to correspond exactly to the path to the CENTERVILLE1 depot that swung south as well to go the spoon factory on the 1868 map.
 The red arrow on the ca. 1940 aerial photo at lower left shows what appears to be the old ROW behind Hamden's 1924 Memorial Town Hall.

 CENTERVILLE2 [NH&N, 1880]